 I don't think any judge is truly tabula rasa, but I do my best to not push a certain form of debate.
+I'm comfortable with LARP, T/theory, framework, and some K debate.
 Don't be a jerk or offensive.
 Make sure you pause in between arguments or signal transitions.
 Sign post and extend your arguments.
 Frame theory for me.

 If you are reading something of a sensitive nature, please give a trigger warning to the room.
 I have triggers and you don't know if your opponent/ any audience member does to.
 A trigger warning should be delivered as “I’m reading arguments about X, is everyone okay/comfortable with that?”
 If someone is not comfortable with arguments of that nature, you must read something else.

 //Don't Be Offensive\\